Skip to content

 In your opponent’s home board

 The closer a checker is to your home board, the more a player stands to lose when it gets hit.
 The hit checker was close to home and now it has to be placed on the bar, re-entered and start from the far side of the board again.
-This gives a considerable disadvantage to the player that was hit.
-However, if a lone checker was hit in the opponent’s home board is hit, the loss is much smaller.
+This gives a considerable disadvantage to the player who was hit.
+However, if a lone checker is hit in the opponent’s home board, the loss is much smaller.
 The checker will only retreat a handful of points.
 Assuming the checker can be re-entered quickly, the damage is minimal.
 As a rule of thumb, if you are in a position where you have to leave a blot, it is generally best to leave it where the loss will be smaller.

 This concept is also worth considering early in the game when you have the opportunity to split the back checkers, especially when you can land on your opponent’s five-point.
 If you can secure the five-point a subsequent roll, it confers a huge advantage as it creates an advanced anchor in the opponent’s home board.
 If the checker is hit, the damage is small as no great distance is lost.
 Additionally, re-entering may provide an opportunity to hit back, which would be extremely damaging to the opponent.